King Claudius: Portrayals

+John Douglas Thompson portrayed Claudius in 2023 at the Delacorte Theatre with Shakespeare in the Park.

-Characters modeled on Claudius
+Characters modelled on Claudius

 Claudius also inspired the character Miraz in C. S. Lewis' novel Prince Caspian, part of The Chronicles of Narnia series.

 Ron Perlman portrayed Clay Morrow in the television series Sons of Anarchy, which relies heavily on the general plot structure of Hamlet; his character is based on Claudius.
 Ron Perlman has said, "I'm sure they're going to stick to the structure of Hamlet all the way to the end" of the series.

-In Disney's The Lion King, the villain, Scar (voiced by Jeremy Irons), was modelled after Claudius; both characters murder their brothers and dissemble to their nephews to ascend to the throne.
+In Disney's The Lion King, the villain, Scar (voiced by Jeremy Irons), brother of King Mufasa, was modelled after Claudius; both characters murder their brothers and dissemble to their nephews to ascend to the throne.